frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise3.md

+# 1A: Onshape Fundamentals
-# Exercise 3: More Extrudes
+## Exercise 3: More Extrudes

 ## Extrude the Rectangles